Standing on ceremony: the role of a toastmaster

 As professional toastmasters have these skills already, if your budget can stretch to hiring one, this may help your day to run more smoothly and relieve the pressure of the role from someone who is not experienced – and who may not want to do it but at the same time, doesn’t want to let you down.

 So how will you know that the toastmaster you hire has the training and expertise to help make your wedding that special day you have always dreamed of?
+Well, checking that they are a member of a reputable toastmaster association is advisable.

 Because they are independent they will all charge slightly differently depending on requirements.
 They will probably offer different packages depending on whether they are needed for just the wedding breakfast or for the civil ceremony and evening reception as well.